-At the time of inspection the property was found to be in a good condition having been well maintained and upgraded within relatively recent times.
-As with all properties of this age, it should be anticipated that ongoing maintenance and repairs will be required to ensure that no defects occur.
+At the time of inspection the property was found to be well maintained having regard to its age and character.
+As with all properties of this age it should be anticipated that ongoing maintenance and repairs will be required to ensure no defects occur.